darwinrecreant/sansar-scripting-guide/docs/sansar-scripts.md

 ## Script Parameters

-Scripts can have parameters that are exposed in the scene editor when attaching the scripting to an object, which basically allows for adding user configuration to scripts before the script executes in the experience.
+Scripts can have parameters that are exposed in the scene editor when attaching the script to an object, which basically allows for adding user configuration to scripts before the script executes in the experience.

-Parameters are basically public variables on the main `SceneObjectScript` class, that must follow a few requirements.
+Parameters are public variables on the main `SceneObjectScript` class, that must follow a few requirements.
 An example usage of a parameter is as follows:

 ```csharp
 using Sansar.Simulation;